Roasted Turkey

 - Thaw the turkey completely in the refrigerator for a few days before roasting.

-- Make the brine by combining the turkey stock, salt, brown sugar, black peppercorns, allspice berries, and candied ginger together in a saucepan over medium high heat.
+- Make the brine by combining the turkey stock, salt, brown sugar, black peppercorns, allspice berries, and candied ginger in a saucepan over medium-high heat.

 - Refrigerate the brine until you need to use it.

-- 12 hours prior to roasting, add 1 gallon of ice cold water to the brine; stir to mix well.
+- 12 hours before roasting, add 1 gallon of ice-cold water to the brine; stir to mix well.

-- Remove the giblets from the turkey cavity and rinse with cold water.
+- Remove the giblets from the turkey cavity and rinse it with cold water.

 - Place the turkey, breast side down, in the brine.
 Use a plate to keep the turkey submerged if needed.